Don Christie writes in the New Zealand Herald Global IT companies are taking profit here and putting nothing back:

 Christie has a good point

-There’s little change Apple, Facebook and Google will stop selling in New Zealand if we force them to pull their economic weight.
+There’s little chance Apple, Facebook and Google will stop selling if we force them to pull their economic weight.

 Until recently the problem was limited.
 Most of the non-contributors were technology companies.
 That’s changing with services like Uber muscling in on our markets.
-If things continue our economy will be hollowed out.
+If things continue, the giants will hollow out our economy.
 Let’s not allow that to happen.

 It’s been said that what the companies do is legal.
 That’s true.
 It doesn’t make it right.
 We have the power to change that.
 We have left this problem in the too hard basket for too long.